What can we do to help you?

 How to find us:

 To ask a question or make an appointment with an Education Guidance Adviser please telephone (01902) 321032 or email email@example.com.
+Appointments are offered by phone, Zoom or Teams or in person at the George building.
 The Gateway is based in MG (The George) City Campus South on the corner of Wulfruna Street (WV1 1LY).

 To find us see maps and directions.

 The University runs regular events for people looking find out more about studying at Higher Education including events targeted specifically at mature learners.
 For more information on when the next event is running contact the Gateway Team or go to Virtual Events or Events.

 Frequently asked questions: